 Traditionally, men and woman have held different, but essential roles in America’s economic success.
 Initially women filled specific, ‘white collar’ service occupations such as clerical and administrative.
 As time passed women integrated themselves into all industries, especially during World War II when they stepped into jobs typically held by men.
 Another shift occurred when men returned from the war to their jobs.

 Editor’s note: This article was updated on Dec.
-6, 2019, to update changes to acceptable work search contacts.
+6, 2019, to reflect changes to acceptable work search contacts.

 The Top 10 Things You Need to Know